Chinese folk religion: Terminology

 A sign in a temple in Weifang, Shandong, that reads "This is a place of folk belief.
 No religious donation or religious activities are allowed."

 The Chinese language historically has not had a concept or overarching term for "religion".
 In English, the terms 'popular religion' or 'folk religion' have long been used to mean local religious life.
 In Chinese academic literature and common usage refers to specific organised folk religious sects.
+The current meaning of "religion" (zongjiao 宗教) developed in Chinese discourses around 1900.
+In its earliest uses, it referred specifically to Christianity.
+It became more broadly used by intellectuals in China to describe exclusive systems of thought and practice with a congregational organization distinct from society as a whole, a viewpoint consistent with the Western post-Enlightenment view of religion.